What on earth is life insurance?

 Ask yourself: Will, my loved ones, struggle financially if I weren’t here?

-The most frequently bought types of life insurance are term life insurance and permanent life insurance.
+Types of Life Insurance: The two primary types of life insurance are term life insurance and permanent life insurance.
+Let’s explore their key features:

-- Term life insurance pays a death benefit upon the insured’s death if the insured passes away during a specified term.
-A common reason people buy term insurance is to cover a mortgage.
+Term Life Insurance: This type of insurance provides coverage for a specified term, typically ranging from 10 to 30 years.
+If you pass away during the term, your beneficiaries receive the death benefit.
+Term life insurance is commonly used to cover immediate needs, such as income replacement and mortgage protection.
 If you purchase a $700,000 home with a 15-year mortgage, you can buy a term life insurance policy to pay the home off and relieve your beneficiary of financial stress during a hard time.

 Which insurance should you get?